pairshaped/curlingio-docs/docs/club-management/leagues.md

 ### Allow Spares

 Curling IO has a sparing feature where members can choose which leagues and competitions they are available to spare for.
-The use of this feature does not require members to have purchased anything, but simply to have added a curler profile and accepted your waivers.
+The use of this feature does not require members to have purchased anything, but simply to have added a profile and accepted your waivers.
 Curler can also indicate which positions they can spare for, and any notes they may have about sparing and availability.

 [Refer to our curler sparing documentation for more info.](/docs/for-curlers/sparing)